CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

 In this task, you will explore Cloud Discovery by creating snapshot reports, uploading and analyzing traffic logs, reviewing discovered apps, users, and IP data, and configuring app connectors for enhanced cloud visibility.

 1. Open Microsoft Edge.
-In the address bar enter **https://portal.cloudappsecurity.com**.
+In the address bar, enter **https://portal.cloudappsecurity.com**.

-1. In the Sign in window enter following email  then select **Next**.
+1. In the Sign in window, enter the following email, then select **Next**.

    * **Email** : <inject key="AzureAdUserEmail"></inject>